walk the Thames Path

 This stretch of the Thames is highly seasonal as there are a number of important regattas taking place.

-The season kicks off with the Marlow Town Regatta and Marlow Regatta on the 13th and 20th of June respectively.
+The season kicks off with the Marlow Town Regatta and Marlow Regatta, both in June.

-Then comes the largest, Henley Regatta, which takes place in the first week of July.
+Then comes the largest, Henley Regatta, which takes place in the first week of July and is immediately followed by Henley Festival.
 This impacts accommodation from Reading all the way to Maidenhead.
-The Henley Festival follows the Regatta meaning that the first 2 weeks of July are extremely busy.

 It can be difficult to thread a route through the above maze.
 The golden rule would be, unless you are booking 6 months ahead, avoid Windsor in the third week of June, and Henley in the first two weeks of July.